 While managing training is unarguably a huge challenge to ensure everyone performs in line with the company’s goals, it is the period after the training is over, where employees need support and training cannot really help at that point.

-It cannot help because arranging for training cannot be done real-time and has a lot of logistical constraints, and it cannot help because that moment may arise again for the same or for a different employee.
+Based on education views, it cannot help because arranging for training cannot be done real-time and has a lot of logistical constraints, and it cannot help because that moment may arise again for the same or for a different employee.
 If you project this scenario to a company of even 1000 employees, you would immediately know that its totally improbable as a concept.

 So what cannot be done by training, at that point, is possible by ‘performance support’.
 As it suggests, performance support is an activity/tool that supports an employee’s performance when it needs.
 And this ‘when’ is a fluid concept in today’s world and literally means 24x7x365 perpetually.